antonrunov/octaudio/README.md

 layout, Octaudio might be a tool for you.
 It can also be useful for the studying of the DSP and audio processing.

+The main point of Octaudio is a combination of a WYSIWYG audio editing with a command or scripting mode.
+It is somewhat like the Vi for audio.
+You can easily navigate, view, record and listen to audio data, select tracks and data regions, and then execute octave commands or scripts to analyze, process, or modify selected (or any other) data.
+You can also record intermediate data or metrics of the processing into separate tracks to get the detailed picture of the process or the analysis results.
+Finally, you can write complex octave scripts to fully automate the operations.
+A script can prepare data, create and configure all necessary tracks, perform actual processing, analyze the results, and display all that stuff in a convenient form with a single command.
+Surely one can use the existing octave or matlab code directly in Octaudio.

 ##### Features

 - Runs on GNU/Linux, Mac OS X, and MS Windows, and can be compiled for the other